Free Shopify Audit Scan AI, SEO, CRO, and storefront signals before the next build or migration.

 Continue into a closely related Shopify guide or move straight to the service page that matches the problem this article is addressing.

-Free Shopify Audit
+Free AI Shopify Audit

-Get a free Shopify audit focused on the fixes that can move revenue.
+Get a free Shopify audit focused on the signals AI shoppers and buyers can read.

 Share the store URL, the blockers, and what needs attention most.
-StoreBuilt will review UX, CRO, merchandising, speed, and retention opportunities before replying.
+StoreBuilt will review AI-readiness, UX, CRO, merchandising, speed, and retention opportunities before replying.

 What you get